 Cache size depends on the CPU configuration, with a 16 way processor using a significantly larger cache than a 2 way.
-Cache is used to speed up IO operations, Sophisticated algorithms are used to detect patterns within read IOs, so required data can be predicted and loaded up into cache memory from disk before it is requested.
-If read IOs are sequential, then the DS8K will use an Adaptive Multi-stream Prefetching (AMP) caching algorithm, which basicallty streams the data into the cache.
+Cache is used to speed up IO operations, and the DS8880s use 3 types of cachinh algorithms

 Physical disks are installed in groups of 16, called disk groups or enclosures.
 Each enclosure contains two fibre channel switches, and every disk has two fibre connections, one to each switch.
 These switches are then connected to two device adaptors over two independent RIO-G loops.
 Disk enclosures are installed into the front and rear of the DMX, and two enclosures are then paired up to form four Array Sites.
 An Array site contain 8 disks, 4 from a front enclosure and 4 from a rear enclosure, so an array site will also span two RIO-G loops.
 Array Sites are numbered S1, S2 etc. n.b. there is no S0!
 This is illustrated in the GIF below

-Ranks should ideally be allocated to Extent Pools so that the capacity is equally shared between Server0 and Server1.
+Small extents use the physical capacity better, but large extents are much faster to allocate.
+Performance is the same for both.
+These RANKS are then allocated to Extent Pools.
+Each extent pool must be either all large extents or all small extents, and either FB or CKD, so you have 4 different types of extent pool.Ranks should ideally be allocated to Extent Pools so that the capacity is equally shared between Server0 and Server1.
 Ranks, Array Sites and Arrays are independent until the Rank is placed into an Extent Pool.
 It is then bound to the server associated with that pool.

-As mentioned above, you need an absolute minimum of two Extent Pools per DS8K, and in theory you can have as many Extent Pools as you have Ranks.
+You need an absolute minimum of two Extent Pools per DS8K, and in theory you can have as many Extent Pools as you have Ranks.
 In practice, if you place more than one Rank into an Extent Pool, then you can stripe the data over the Ranks to improve performance.
 The IBM recommendation is to place between 4 and 8 Ranks in an Extent Pool.
 If you allocate all the space in an Extent Pool to volumes, then add an extra rank for more capacity, you will not get the benefit of striping as there is only one rank to strip across.
 Always try to add at least 4 ranks to a full pool, or to a new pool, so striping can be effective.

 If you want to use space efficient volumes, then you must define a repository for them within an Extent Pool.
 Only one repository is allowed per Extent Pool and once defined it cannot be resized, except by deleting all the space efficient volumes, then deleting and reallocating the repository.
 Space Efficient volumes is a chargeable option.